mridul037/mridul037/README.md

 **Quote of the hour:**

-Controlling complexity is the essence of computer programming.
+Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.

-~ Brian Kernighan
+~ George Boole
 <pre>

 </pre>